Europe Paints And Coatings Market Analysis by Mordor Intelligence

 Europe Paints And Coatings Market Report Scope

-Paint is any liquid or liquefiable colored substance which spreads over a surface and dries to leave a thin decorative or protective coating.
-The coating is a covering applied or deposited onto a substrate to enhance the surface properties for decoration, corrosion, and wear protection.
-Paints and coatings find major applications in the architectural industry as decorative and protective coatings.
-The European paints and coatings market is segmented by resin type, technology, end-user, and geography.
+The Europe paints and coatings market is segmented by resin type, technology, end-user industry, and geography.
 By resin type, the market is segmented into acrylic, alkyl, polyurethane, epoxy, polyester, and other resin types.
-By technology, the market is segmented into water-borne, solvent-borne, powder, and UV-cured coating.
-By end user, the market is segmented into architectural, automotive, wood, protective coatings, general industrial, transportation, and packaging.
-The report also covers the market size and forecasts for the European paints and coatings market in seven countries across the region.
-For all the segments, For each segment, the market sizing and forecasts have been done on the basis of revenue (USD million).
+By technology, the market is segmented into water-borne, solvent-borne, powder coatings, and UV-cured coating.
+By end user industry, the market is segmented into architectural, automotive, wood, protective coatings, general industrial, transportation, and packaging.
+The report also covers the market size and forecasts for the paints and coatings in 7 countries across the European region.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 | Acrylic |